 The Libraries are staffed with knowledgeable and service-oriented staff who create online artifacts to help with autonomous discovery, build co-curricular partnerships with faculty and other support offices, and prioritize the Mission of the university through its programs, services, and collections.
 We invite you to make the Libraries an integral part of your UIW journey.

 Reference and Research Services are provided to the UIW community via chat, telephone, in person at the reference desk, and through our Ask A Librarian email.
 Reference is typically for the following types of queries:

-- Giving brief factual answers to specific questions, including citation questions;
+- Give brief factual answers to specific questions, including citation questions.

-- Providing referrals to other libraries or organizations as needed
+- Provide referrals to other libraries or organizations as needed.